Translation management

 Find out how leading machine translation engines perform for different content types using the latest data in our quarterly machine translation report.

-While Google Translate may be the first name that will pop up when discussing machine translation, there are several competing machine translation tools on the market—each of them offering a specific approach to MT.
+While Google Translate may be the first name that will pop up when discussing machine translation, there are several competing machine translation software vendors on the market—each of them offering a specific approach to MT.

 Here are some of Google Translate’s major competitors to consider when looking for the best machine translation engine: